Homemade S’Mores Pie

 Instructions

 2. Put chocolate in a large bowl.
-Bring cream just to a boil in a heavy saucepan (or microwave in a large Pyrex measuring cup till cream starts to boil), then pour hot cream over chocolate.
-Let stand a minute or two, then whisk until chocolate is melted and the mixture is smooth.
-Whisk in egg and a pinch of salt until combined and pour into prepared crust.
+Bring cream just to a boil in a heavy saucepan (or microwave in a large measuring cup until cream starts to boil), then pour hot cream over chocolate.
+Let stand 1–2 minutes, then whisk until chocolate is melted and the mixture is smooth.
+Whisk in egg and a pinch of salt until combined and pour into the prepared crust.

-3. Cover the edge of pie with foil and bake until filling is almost set, about 25 minutes.
-Remove to rack and cool to room temperature, about 1 hour.
+3. Cover the edge of the pie with foil and bake until filling is almost set, about 25 minutes.
+Remove to a rack and cool to room temperature, about 1 hour.

-4. To make marshmallow topping, sprinkle gelatin over 1/4 cup cold water in the metal bowl of your stand mixer (or another large heatproof bowl if using a hand mixer)and let stand until softened, about 1 minute.
+4. To make the marshmallow topping, sprinkle gelatin over 1/4 cup cold water in the metal bowl of your stand mixer and let stand until softened, about 1 minute.

-5. Stir together sugar, corn syrup, a pinch of salt, and remaining 1/4 cup water in a heavy saucepan.
+5. Stir together the sugar, corn syrup, a pinch of salt, and the remaining 1/4 cup water in a heavy saucepan.
 Bring to a boil over medium heat, stirring until sugar is dissolved.
-Boil until liquid reaches 260º.
+Boil until the liquid reaches 260°F on a candy thermometer.

-6. Begin beating water and gelatin mixture medium speed, then carefully and slowly pour in hot syrup avoiding the sides of the bowl and beaters.
-When all of the syrup is added, increase speed to high and continue beating for about 5 minutes.
-Add vanilla and beat until combined, then spoon onto center of the pie, spreading to edges with an offset spatula if needed.
-Chill, uncovered, 1 hour, then cover loosely with plastic wrap sprayed with non-stick cooking spray and chill 3 hours.
+6. Begin beating the water-and-gelatin mixture on medium speed, then carefully and slowly pour in the hot syrup, aiming down the inside edge of the bowl and avoiding the beaters.
+Once all the syrup is added, increase speed to high and beat for about 5 minutes.
+Add vanilla and beat until combined, then spoon onto the center of the pie, spreading to the edges with an offset spatula.
+Chill uncovered 1 hour, then cover loosely with plastic wrap sprayed with non-stick cooking spray and chill 3 more hours.

-7. To serve, brown top using a hand held kitchen torch or place pie on baking sheet, cover sides with foil and broil (about 4 inches from element) for about 3 minutes or till top is golden brown.
+7. To serve, brown the top using a kitchen torch, or place the pie on a baking sheet, cover the sides with foil, and broil about 4 inches from the element for about 3 minutes until the top is golden.
 Cool about 10 minutes before cutting.

 Notes